M3ales/RTExampleMod/README.md

     /// </summary>
     public class VillagerGenderNameRelationship : IRelationship
     {
-        public Func<Character, Item, bool> ConditionsMet => CheckConditions;//This can be a lambda if you prefer
+        public Func<Character, Item, bool> ConditionsMet => CheckConditions;//Instead of a lambda we use a method to keep things clean.

         /// <summary>
         /// Checks if this text should be added to the Tooltip currently being displayed.
 This is a method implementation of Func<Character, Item, bool>.